sudoxyz/mit-map-proxy/README.md

 -   It exposes a single URL endpoint: `/<z>/<x>/<y>.png`.
 -   When a request is received, it looks for the corresponding tile in the `tiles` directory.
--   If the tile exists, it's served as a PNG image.
+-   If the tile exists, it is served as a PNG image.
 -   If the tile does not exist (either because it was outside the map bounds or was completely transparent), it returns a `404 Not Found` error.

 ## Usage